nucleuscloud/neosync/docs/docs/connections/mongodb.md

 ### Destination Connections

-When configuring your MongoDB user, please ensure that you grant it necessary write permissiosn to the relevant Database and Collections that Neosync will need access to.
+When configuring your MongoDB user, please ensure that you grant it necessary write permission to the relevant Database and Collections that Neosync will need access to.